Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 and you'll how, with next to no effort, you can create your own engaging AI experiences that are enriched by your custom tools.

-### Creating a Custom Tool

-### Understanding Tools
+### Understanding Custom Tools

-In the system prompt, usually at the beginning of a conversation, an AI agent is given the names of functions and their parameters that it can use to carry out particular tasks.
+In the system prompt within Orpius—typically at the start of a conversation—an AI agent is given the names of functions and their parameters that it can use to perform specific tasks.
-In Orpius, agents are made aware of internal tools, such as the *Notifier*, and they also told about custom tools.
+Agents are made aware of Orpius’s built-in tools, such as the *Notifier*, as well as any custom tools you provide.
-Custom tools are located outside of the Orpius kernel (the core application) and are created by you.
+Custom tools exist outside the Orpius kernel (the core application) and are created and maintained by you.

 All that is required to define a custom tool, is a plain class decorated with the `[Tool]` attribute.
 In this class, you add methods that you'd like your agent to be able to call; decorating them with a `[ToolMethod]` attribute.
 See below.

+If you are already familiar with gRPC you'll notice that the tool method signature closely resembles that of a gRPC service method;
+a single request parameter, a context object, and a return type.

 > **NOTE:** The `ToolMethod.Description` property is important because this information is provided to your agent, and a carefully worded description